RanaMahmmoud/RickMortyApp/README.md

 2. **Build and Run**:
    Open the project in Xcode and run it on an iOS Simulator or a physical device running **iOS 17** or later.

+---
 ## **Unit Test**

 **CharactersDataServiceTests**:

--Add a test method to verify that the view model correctly fetches characters when the service returns data.
+ Add a test method to verify that the view model correctly fetches characters when the service returns data.

 ---

 ## **Conclusion**